 - Iron and ironing board

 The steps for the DIY quick dry dog blankets below, other than prepping the layers before binding, are exactly the same as binding a single layer blanket.
 Once you get comfortable with using binding, the process is easily applied to all sorts of sewing projects.
-Additional photos of prepping binding, turning corners during binding attachment, etc. are available in our single layered blanket post, if needed.
+Additional photos of prepping binding, turning corners, etc. are available in our single layered blanket post, if needed.

 - Source materials as listed above, or preferred alternatives.